Introduction to 'Creating your marketing strategy'

 Personality

 Can you see how your users talk and act?
-When you look at them in this way, it can show you the kind of language, message, and marketing styles that will fit them.
-For example, you might see your typical user as a traditional, straight-talking type who prefers plain language and clear-cut content.
+This can show you the kind of language, message and marketing styles that will fit them.

-This is where you can apply your USP.
+Again, you can apply your USP here.
 You’ll start to see what’s different between your own marketing aims and what others are doing.
 Make the most of gaps and trends in the market to show what you have to offer.

 Your marketing methods and channels